lakshitbahl/thermalflow.AI/README.md

 ```

 It exits non-zero if any check fails (suitable for CI).
 It is **evidence, not a legal/conformity
-determination** — see `compliance/README.md` for scope and the verified-vs-not caveats.
+determination**,  see `compliance/README.md` for scope and the verified-vs-not caveats.

 ---